 CHAPTER 8.

-LAND AND SUBMERGED LAND USE
+LAND AND SUBMERGED LANDS USE

-8.1 INTRODUCTION
+8.1 Introduction

 This chapter describes land and submerged lands ownership and use in and around Naval Base Guam, which is the site for the proposed new aircraft carrier wharf.
-The two wharf alternatives are located in proximity to each other on either side of the entrance channel to Inner Apra Harbor, but the land uses and utility infrastructure are different at the sites.
+The two wharf alternatives are located in proximity to each other at the entrance to Inner Apra Harbor, but the land uses and utility infrastructure are different at the sites.
 One alternative requires an adjustment to an existing private lease and the other would have no potential impact on land ownership.
 Submerged lands are areas in coastal waters extending from the Guam coastline into the ocean 3 nautical miles (nm) (5.6 kilometers [km]).
-As points of reference, primary land use constraints are mentioned (e.g., Explosive Safety Quantity Distance [ESQD] arcs), but details are provided in other resource chapters of this Environmental Impact Statement (EIS).
+As points of reference, primary land use constraints are mentioned (e.g., Explosive Safety Quantity Distance [ESQD] arcs), but details are provided in other resource chapters of this Environmental Impact Statement/Overseas Environmental Impact Statement (EIS/OEIS).

 A description of the affected environment for Naval Base Guam is presented in Volume 2.
 For example, the land use issues associated with upland placement of dredged material are addressed in Volume 2.
-The impacts to land and submerged lands use are identified in this chapter by alternatives and components, and the chapter concludes with identification and discussion of proposed mitigation measures that apply to significant impacts.
+The impacts to land and submerged lands use are identified in this chapter by alternatives and components, and the chapter concludes with identification and discussion of potential mitigation measures that apply to significant impacts.